treitmayr/laundry-finished-ntfy/README.md

 laundry and the energy it consumed.

-This can be done with a simple smart socket running [Tasmota](https://tasmota.github.io/docs/) firmware, i.e. without running any MQTT broker or full-fledged home-automation system.
+This can be done with a simple smart socket running [Tasmota](https://tasmota.github.io/docs/) firmware, i.e. without running any MQTT broker or full-fledged home automation system.

 ## Design